 Arlington’s trails are a welcome respite from the noise and traffic of the street.
 They draw thousands of daily users from the whole of Arlington’s citizenry.
 Unfortunately that includes some of its lesser element, who take advantage of Arlington’s open and engaging nature.

-While violent and serious crimes are incredibly rare on Arlington’s trails, this week brought us an awful reminder that it is possible.
+While violent and serious crimes are incredibly rare on Arlington’s trails, this week brought us an that it is possible.
 While this shouldn’t turn us away from our welcoming approach to our neighbors, we do need to stay alert.

 So in the spirit of expecting the best while preparing for the worst, trail users – especially those who feel vulnerable – should take affirmative steps to stay safe.

 Among the most effective steps when using the trails alone is choosing a trail with lots of traffic.
 In Arlington this includes the Mount Vernon, Custis, and Washington & Old Dominion trails.
 Even among these, however, care should be taken along the less-traveled tributary trails sometimes used to access them.

 Trail users should also stay visible.
 Those dressed in bright or reflective colors not only help others see them on the trail, but make themselves more visible if forced off of the trail.
 Personally, I’ve taken to carrying a small blinking light when running on the trails at dusk or night.

 One key component of staying alert is being able to hear the environment around you.
 If you can’t be convinced to leave your earbuds at home, try at least leaving the left earbud out.
 Don’t convince yourself that you can hear through the music just fine.
 You really can’t.